-Caffeine provides no nutritional value.
-It’s tasteless, so you don’t necessarily know if it’s in your food.
-However, it can affect your mood and cause physical side effects.
+Caffeine provides no nutritional value on its own.
+It’s tasteless, so you won’t necessarily know if it’s in your food either.
+Even some medications may contain caffeine without your knowledge.

 Caffeine acts as a central nervous system stimulant.
 When it reaches your brain, the most noticeable effect is alertness.
-It can help you feel more awake and less tired, so it’s a common ingredient in medications to treat or manage drowsiness, headaches, and migraines.
+You’ll feel more awake and less tired, so it’s a common ingredient in medications to treat or manage drowsiness, headaches, and migraines.

-Caffeine raises the amount of acid in your stomach and may cause heartburn or upset stomach.
-It’s also a diuretic, triggering your body to get rid of water.
-That’s why it’s not a great thirst quencher.
-Extra caffeine doesn’t get stored in your body.
-It is processed in the liver and exits through your urine.
+Caffeine increases the amount of acid in your stomach and may cause heartburn or upset stomach.
+Extra caffeine doesn’t get stored in your body either.
+It’s processed in the liver and exits through your urine.
 This is why you might have an increase in urination shortly after having caffeine.

-If you have stomach problems, like acid reflux or ulcers, ask your doctor if it’s okay to have caffeine.
-Large doses of caffeine cause you to lose too much water, especially when consumed in conjunction with exercise.
+If you have experience stomach problems, like acid reflux or ulcers, ask your doctor if it’s okay for you to have caffeine.

 Caffeine is absorbed from your stomach.
 It reaches its highest levels in your bloodstream within an hour or two.

 Caffeine can make your blood pressure go up for a short time.
 This effect is thought to be attributed to either an increase in adrenaline or a temporary block on the hormones that naturally widen your arteries.
-In most people, there is no long-term effect on blood pressure.
-If you have irregular heart rhythms, caffeine may make your heart work harder.
-If you have high blood pressure (hypertension) or heart-related problems, ask your doctor if caffeine is safe for you.
+In most people, there is no long-term effect on blood pressure, but if you have irregular heart rhythms, caffeine may make your heart work harder.
+If you have high blood pressure (hypertension) or heart-related problems, ask your doctor if caffeine is safe for you to consume.

 An overdose of caffeine may cause rapid or irregular heartbeat and breathing trouble.
-In rare cases, caffeine overdose can cause death due to convulsions or irregular heartbeat.
+In rare cases, caffeine overdose can result in death due to convulsions or irregular heartbeat.

 Caffeine travels within the bloodstream and crosses into the placenta.
-Since it is a stimulant, it can cause your baby’s heart rate and metabolism to increase.
-Too much caffeine can also cause slowed fetal growth and increase risk of miscarriage.
+Since it’s a stimulant, it can cause your baby’s heart rate and metabolism to increase.
+Too much caffeine can also cause slowed fetal growth and increased risk of miscarriage.
 In most cases, a little caffeine is safe during pregnancy.